idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Edit > Record/list selected words** = Toggle word recording.
 While recording, pressing F5 will save the selected word to a list for later reference.
 Pressing F5 with no selection will list the saved words.

 Note: Can used to record words that have to be checked with the client.
-After you click "Finish mouse selection recording", "Selected words" tab appears.
+After you click “Finish mouse selection recording”, “Selected words” tab appears.
 Then choose Resources > Save resource to save the list of selected words to the text file.

 **Edit > Edit source segments** = Toggle whether to allow editing source segments.